 It is always painful to disagree with sincere people, but I hope this review reflects truth-seeking, a search for places of agreement, and a spirit of love in an expression of disagreement.

-Note: We’ll be reposting Dorothy’s Boorse’s review in full today and tomorrow on The BioLogos Forum.
+Note: We have reposted Dorothy’s Boorse’s review in full on The BioLogos Forum.